When section 7C applies

 The figure that drives the whole calculation is the official rate of interest, defined in section 1(1) as the Reserve Bank repurchase rate plus one percentage point.

-“official rate of interest” means— (a) in the case of a debt … denominated in the currency of the Republic, a rate of interest equal to the South African repurchase rate plus 100 basis points … Provided that where a new repurchase rate … is determined, the new rate of interest applies … from the first day of the month following the date on which that new repurchase rate … came into operation; …
+“official rate of interest” means— (a) in the case of a debt which is denominated in the currency of the Republic, a rate of interest equal to the South African repurchase rate plus 100 basis points; or (b) in the case of a debt which is denominated in any other currency, a rate of interest that is the equivalent of the South African repurchase rate applicable in that currency plus 100 basis points: Provided that where a new repurchase rate or equivalent rate is determined, the new rate of interest applies for the purposes of this definition from the first day of the month following the date on which that new repurchase rate or equivalent rate came into operation;

-With the repo rate at 7% (raised on 28 May 2026), the official rate is 8% from 1 June 2026.
+With the repo rate at 7% (effective 29 May 2026), the official rate is 8% from 1 June 2026.
 Because the proviso resets the rate from the first day of the month after a repo change, the official rate moves with the SARB cycle — always confirm the current figure against SARS’s published Table 3 before computing the year’s deemed donation.

 Worked example: the loan that is taxed every year